The Important History of The Iconic Jeep

 So beloved and iconic as the original Willys design, that Jeep has resurrected it as a trim for the Wrangler.
 Talk about coming full circle!
 There was ample dispute between Willys, Bantam, and others about who should own the trademark and manufacturing rights to the Jeep.
 Willys ultimately won out, and in 1945 started promoting it as a civilian vehicle.
 The company changed hands many times over the course of the 20th century, but the look, feel, integrity, adaptability, and reliability of this iconic brand have only improved.

-Jeeps for Sale at Hopper Motorplex in Plano, TX
+Where to Find Jeeps for Sale in Plano, TX

 Imagine: the original Willys “Go Devil” engine was considered a powerhouse for kicking out 55 horsepower!
 If you buy a Jeep today from Hopper Motorplex, you’ll be the beneficiary of almost a century of top-notch engineering, getting at least five times that much power.
 But you can still rock out that timeless Willy look.
 Just remember to honor those brave veterans that took the first rides against the Axis of Evil all those years ago.